avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/DEVELOPER_GUIDE.md

 `git`, `unzip` and at least one of `wget` or `curl` are installed - and clone the repository.

-## Setup the Renesas iotc-azurertos-sdk project fully
+## 4. Setup the Renesas iotc-azurertos-sdk project

 The setup process requires a bash-like shell (not cmd) – could use Windows Subsystem for Linux (WSL), MinGW shell from "git for Windows", or Cygwin.
 The